open-roller-derby-tools/awesome-roller-derby/README.md

 A curated list of open source awesome things related to roller derby.
 To be part of this list, projects and software must have an open license.

+### What is an open licence?
+An open license allows anyone ot reuse the content, if it's a software it could be open source licence (GPL, MIT, etc.) and if it's some other content, then using a free redistribution license (CC-BY-SA, used by Wikipedia, etc.).

+### Why is an open license important?
+Open license allows redistribution of content, and ultimately, this will help roller derby grow!
+Another consequence is that when the creator of the content disappear or stops distributing it, other people can still do it!
+It also allows other people to build on the work, in the same way we're all standing on the shoulders of our ancestors.

+### There is some other content which is not open out there.
+True.
+It can also be awesome, but less awesome. :)

 # Contents
 - [Simulators](simulators)
 - [Scoreboards](#scoreboards)